-According to John C. Maxwell, a budget is telling your money where to go, instead of wondering where it went.
+Budgeting doesn’t have to be complicated or scary.
+A budget is basically figuring out ahead of time where your money is going each month, instead of wondering at the end of the month where it all went.
 If you spend all your money on paper first, you will be much more likely to make good choices throughout the month and not end up with a week left to go in April and no idea how to make it to May’s paycheck, not to mention you’ll be able to set and meet short-term and long-term goals with greater ease.

 For us, spending our money on paper means both myself and Rebecca sitting down together towards the end of each month and having a business meeting.
 Don’t be alarmed by the title “business meeting.”
 We don’t follow Robert’s Rules of Order or anything like that.
 We just sit down with our account information, a few lists of numbers, a calculator, and a calendar, and we talk things through for the upcoming month.
 Simple as that.

 When we first started budgeting together, these meetings took longer than they do now.
 The first business meeting, in particular, lasted quite a bit longer as we were setting up the foundation for what our monthly and yearly expenses would look like.
 After many years at this now, we are down to only a few minutes for the monthly meeting because we’ve both done the prep work ahead of time, and there’s just not as much to discuss as there once was.